 Are you planning your Lake Como itinerary and wondering about the best things to do in Lake Como in 2 days?

 Well, if so, you have found the perfect post as this quick guide will help you to find out what to do in Lake Como – the most beautiful places to visit and fun things to do.
 Also, you will find some travel tips for your Lake Como itinerary.

 Disclaimer: This post might contain affiliate links, which means I might earn a small commission if you buy a product or service via my link (at no extra costs).

 TRAVEL TIPS FOR YOUR LAKE COMO ITINERARY

 Before heading to the Lake Como itinerary, here is some information for your Lake Como trip.

-After spending some time in Switzerland, it was still surprised to see that the prices in Como aren’t that different to Switzerland.
-Especially hotels are very expensive.
+After spending some time in Switzerland, I was still surprised to see that Como’s prices aren’t that different from Switzerland.
+Especially hotels are costly.

-If you are looking for a hotel in the town of Como you will pay way more than if you opt for a hotel in one of the areas close by.
-I once stayed in Como directly and once in a eco hotel near Como.
+If you are looking for a hotel in Como’s town, you will pay way more than if you opt for a hotel in one of the areas close by.
+I have visited Lake Como twice – I once stayed in Como directly and once in an eco-hotel near Como.

-However, if I visited Lake Como again, I would book a room in the town of Bellagio – Bellagio is the prettier town and slightly cheaper.
+However, if I revisited Lake Como, I would book a room in the town of Bellagio.
+Bellagio is the prettier town and slightly cheaper.

 Here are some of the best places to stay around Lake Como: